driftingtides/hyvr/DEVELOPERS_GUIDE.md

 ### PyPI-test

-The versionnumber should be in the file `hyvr/versionnumber`.
-It follows the format `<major version number>.<minor version number>.<number of fixes>`.
+The versionnumber should be set in `setup.py`.
+It has the format `<major version number>.<minor version number>.<number of fixes>`.
 As PyPI and PyPI-test don't allow reuploading the same version again, we append a further number to the version number for PyPI-test, e.g. the <n>-th try on